Aronda Nyakairima: Military career

 He joined the NRA in 1982, soon after leaving Makerere University.
 After the NRA captured power, he worked as an intelligence officer in the Ugandan military.
-He later was appointed assistant director in the Directorate of Military Intelligence in the UPDF.
+He later was appointed Assistant Director of the Directorate of Military Intelligence in the UPDF.
 He was then transferred to the Presidential Protection Unit as an intelligence officer.
 From there, he served as the commanding officer of the Armored Brigade before his appointment as commander of the UPDF in 2003.
 He has represented the UPDF in the Ugandan parliament since 1996.

+Induction into the Hall of Fame

 In October 2010, Nyakairima was inducted into the International Hall of Fame at the Lewis and Clark Centre at Fort Leavenworth for attaining the highest position in the military of his country.
 Nyakairima was inducted together with General Eui Don Wang of South Korea, a 1986 graduate of the command college, and Major General Richard Rhys Jones of New Zealand, a 1992 graduate.

+Ministerial role

-Nyakairmina was appointed to the cabinet as minister of internal affairs on 23 May 2013.
-Katumba Wamala was appointed to replace him as chief of defense forces on the same day.
+On 23rd May 2013, Nyakairima was appointed to the Cabinet of Uganda as the Minister of Internal Affairs.
+Katumba Wamala was appointed to replace him as Chief of Defense Forces, on the same day.

 Personal life

-Nyakairima was married to Linda Kahooza with whom he had two children.
+Nyakairima was married to Linda Kahooza, with whom he had two children.
 He was fluent in multiple languages, including Luganda, English, Luo, Runyakitara, and Swahili.

-On 12 September 2015, while traveling on official duties from South Korea to Dubai, he suffered a heart attack.
-He was later confirmed dead at the age of 56 years.
+Death

+On 12 September 2015, he suddenly died on a flight en route South Korea to Dubai, while on official duty as the Minister of Internal Affairs.
+He was pronounced dead before the flight reached Dubai.
+Post-mortem examinations showed that he died of acute heart failure that was caused by severe and permanent blockage of the blood vessels supplying his heart.
+He died aged 56.